bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **4. Portability**

 The OS and loader can place segments wherever in virtual space, giving **consistent semantics** across hardware.
-The means a program works the same on:
+This means a program works the same on:
 - **Different Physical Memory Layouts:**
   - Machine A: 8GB RAM, single DIMM
   - Machine B: 64GB RAM, multiple DIMMs